Michele Morsero

-Michele Morsero (Turin, 9 October 1895 – Vercelli, 2 May 1945) was an Italian Fascist politician and soldier, prefect of the province of Vercelli during the Italian Social Republic.
+Michele Morsero (9 October 1895 – 2 May 1945) was an Italian Fascist politician and soldier, prefect of the province of Vercelli during the Italian Social Republic.

 Biography

 Born in Piedmont in 1895, Morsero worked as an accountant and tax consultant.
 He was an interventionist and a volunteer in the First World War, after which he joined the Fascist movement, participating in the march on Rome and enlisting in the Voluntary Militia for National Security.
 He participated in the Second Italo-Ethiopian War with the rank of primo seniore (Lieutenant Colonel) in the 180th Blackshirt Legion "Alessandro Farnese", receiving a silver medal for military valor for his role in the Second Battle of Tembien.

 He then participated in the Spanish Civil War in the ranks of the Corps of Volunteer Troops, commanding the "Laredo" Battalion of the "Black Arrows" Brigade, receiving two War Crosses for Military Valor.
 He then continued his career in the MVSN, reaching the rank of console (Colonel) in command of the 1st Blackshirt Legion "Sabauda" of Turin.
 In 1939 he became a member of the Chamber of Fasces and Corporations.
 After Italy's entry into the Second World War, he fought with the rank of lieutenant colonel in the army and console of the MVSN on the Albanian front, at the head of the 141st Assault Blackshirt Legion "Volturno", part of the 51st Infantry Division Siena.

 After the Armistice of Cassibile, he joined the Italian Social Republic and was appointed federal secretary of the Republican Fascist Party (PFR) of Lucca.
 On 20 October 1943 he was replaced in this post by Mario Piazzesi, and on 27 October he was appointed second class prefect and entrusted the province of Vercelli; he immediately set out to rebuild the local section of the PFR, but obtained few adhesions.
 On November 25, Morsero, after a meeting with a delegation of workers from Vercelli, arranged for a fifty percent increase in salary, aimed at bringing "a decisive adjustment of wages to the real cost of living today".
 Partisan actions, initially bloodless, escalated later in the year, and on 2 December the fascists suffered their first casualties in an attack on the garrison of Varallo Pombia.
 Following this action, Morsero requested more troops from the RSI authorities and the German commands, in order to supplement the meager forces available to garrison the province; in mid-December industrial workers went on strike.